 Consequently, the data will be more reliable.

 Spinify is made for top-performers and steady reps

 You’ll be able to track all the metrics that matter to you, all the while motivating your reps to perform to the best of their capabilities.

 Every rep will get points for performing actions that bring them closer to goals, and you’ll know exactly who needs guidance.

 Everything is transparent; you’ll be able to coach reps who need you the most without having to spend hours gauging insights from data pools.

-Our customers report a 54% uplift in monthly calls, 40% increase in activities completed, and a 66% uplift in monthly net profits.
+Our customers report a 54% uplift in monthly calls, a 40% increase in activities completed and a 66% uplift in monthly net profits.

 Set your team up for success by improving their performance through gamification.

 Back to blog

 September 30, 2022